fiaas/fiaas-deploy-daemon/README.md

 Create the resource by saving this in a file like e.g. `example.yml` and then run `$ kubectl --context minikube create -f example.yml`.

-#### Deploying an application via http

-Applications can be deployed by accessing the web UI at http://localhost:5000

 IntelliJ runconfigs
 -------------------